aherrarte2019037/spot-the-bot/bot-or-not-tech-stack.md

-# Bot or Not - Tech Stack Vision
+# Spot the Bot - Tech Stack Vision

 ## **The Big Picture**